-Post-fabrication treatment
+Post-fabrication treatment of stainless steel

 Treatment after fabrication of stainless steels is often needed for many reasons ranging from demand for a specific surface finish, specific mechanical properties and minimizing residual stresses to securing corrosion properties.
 A final cleaning process is often required when imperfections have occurred during manufacturing and restoration of the surface quality is needed.
 Several processes are used to achieve the very highest final results.